 Estimating the COVID-19 infection fatality ratio accounting for seroreversion using statistical modelling.

 We developed a stochastic dynamic model of SARS-CoV-2 transmission and a period-based fitting framework to estimate these risks (Supplementary).
-The model was a population-based age-specific, susceptible-exposed-infectious-ascertained-vaccinated-removed model, which accounted for screening and quarantine measures, primary and booster vaccination, waning immunity, and disease severity (Figure S1).
-All compartments and parameters were summarized in Tables S1-S2.
+The model was a population-based age-specific, susceptible-exposed-infectious-ascertained-vaccinated-removed model, which accounted for screening and quarantine measures, primary and booster vaccination, waning immunity, and disease severity (Fig. S1).
+All compartments and parameters were summarized in Tables S1 and S2.
 We fitted the model using the data from the Omicron wave in Hong Kong, China, from January 2022 to October 2022.
 Age-specific and all-age IFR and IHR were then calculated as reported deaths and hospital admissions divided by the estimated total infections including unascertained cases.

-To account for time-varying probabilities of being ascertained, we divided the Omicron wave in Hong Kong, China, into seven periods: Weak testing (1 January to 8 February), Weak testing and stringent social distancing measures (8-19 February), Self-testing and slow isolation (20 February to 5 March), Testing and proper isolation (6 March to 31 March), Testing and rapid isolation (1 April to 30 April), Self-testing and lifting testing and quarantine measures (1 May to 30 May) and Post lifting (June 1 to 22 October) based on the time-varying testing measures (Table S3).
+To account for time-varying probabilities of being ascertained, we divided the Omicron wave in Hong Kong, China, into seven periods: Weak testing (1 January to 8 February), Weak testing and stringent social distancing measures (8–19 February), Self-testing and slow isolation (20 February to 5 March), Testing and proper isolation (6 March to 31 March), Testing and rapid isolation (1 April to 30 April), Self-testing and lifting testing and quarantine measures (1 May to 30 May) and Post-lifting (June 1–22 October) based on the time-varying testing measures (Table S3).
 We considered 1 January to 30 May as the period before the lifting and 1 June to 22 October as the period after the lifting.